Reports from Seattle's geographic center — the intersection of Downtown, Capitol Hill, First Hill, and Denny Triangle

 We're trying to do something different: patient, place-based reporting that shows what's actually happening here, with enough context to make sense of it.
 Field observations.
 Civic analysis.
 Profiles of people doing consequential work in an underreported neighborhood.

-The Dispatch is a companion publication to Seattle Commons, a civic proposal for converting the Arch building into a year-round public commons operated by Seattle Center.
+The Dispatch is a companion publication to The Commons, a civic proposal for converting the Arch building into a year-round public commons operated by Seattle Center.

 I worked at the Seattle Convention Center in 2023 as an on-call attendant and guest services lead.
 After leaving, I built Convention City Seattle — digital trail maps for visitors to the Summit.